alexandru/alexn.org/source/_posts/2012-01-16-cosine-similarity-euclidean-distance.markdown

   Math.sqrt(sq.inject(0) {|s,c| s + c})
 end

-# Returns the associated point in the our space
+# Returns the associated point of our tags_set, relative to our
-# of a list of tags.
+# tags_space.
 #
 # Params:
 #  - tags_set: list of tags